Bill Lockyer: 2003 gubernatorial recall election

-An initiative to recall newly re-elected Governor Gray Davis qualified for the ballot in July 2003, with a special election, scheduled for October, to include both a referendum on the recall itself and a list of candidates vying to replace Davis if the recall succeeded.
+An initiative to recall newly re-elected Governor Gray Davis qualified for the ballot in July 2003, with a special election scheduled for October to include both a referendum on the recall itself and a list of candidates vying to replace Davis if the recall succeeded.
 With some arm-twisting by U.S. Senator Dianne Feinstein, all the potential Democratic candidates, including Lockyer, agreed not to run, in the hope that this would strengthen Davis' campaign to defeat the recall.

-At the start, it appeared that the strongest Republican candidate would be former Los Angeles Mayor Richard Riordan, who had unsuccessfully sought the Republican nomination for governor the previous year.
-Lockyer, at the start of August, publicly warned Davis and his political consultants against a repeat effort to sabotage Riordan's candidacy by negative attack ads: "If they do the trashy campaign on Dick Riordan ...
-I think there are going to be prominent Democrats that will defect and just say, 'We're tired of that puke politics.
-Don't you dare do it again or we're just going to help pull the plug.'"

-Five days later, Arnold Schwarzenegger announced that he would run as a Republican in the recall election.
-Lockyer and Schwarzenegger had been casual friends since Lockyer's state senate years, when the actor had chaired the Governor's Council on Physical Fitness and Sports, and the two men had together toured charter schools in southern California.
-Later, Lt.
-Governor Cruz Bustamante announced he would become the only prominent Democrat to place his name on the recall ballot.

-On October 7, by a decisive vote, Davis was recalled, and Schwarzenegger was elected to replace him.
-Two weeks later, at a UC Berkeley post-mortem conference on the election, Lockyer made the surprise announcement that while he had voted against the recall, he had also voted for Schwarzenegger, the first time he had ever voted for a Republican in a state election.
-He explained that he was "tired of transactional, cynical, deal-making politics," and that, for him, "Arnold represented... hope, change, reform, opportunity, upbeat problem solving".
-He added, "I hope I haven't been conned".
-Many fellow Democrats and feminists reacted bitterly to Lockyer's surprise announcement, which proved damaging to his future political aspirations.
+On October 7, California voters recalled Davis by a decisive vote and elected Arnold Schwarzenegger to replace him.
+Two weeks later, at a UC Berkeley post-mortem conference on the election, Lockyer announced that while he had voted against the recall, he had also voted for Schwarzenegger, the first time he had ever voted for a Republican in a state election.
+He said that he was "tired of transactional, cynical, deal-making politics," and that, for him, "Arnold represented... hope, change, reform, opportunity, upbeat problem solving."
+He added, "I hope I haven't been conned."
+Many fellow Democrats and feminists reacted negatively to Lockyer's surprise announcement.